onierstrasz/onierstrasz.github.io/_pages/draftMindTheGap.md

 It doesn't matter whether the domain is that of slideshows, git repositories, computer games, social media data or life insurance policies.
 In any of these cases, we can navigate through the network of domain objects to answer our questions, or to navigate from the objects to the code, rather than the other way around.

-To make systems explainable, you need to be able to add cheap, composable tools (views).
+To make systems explainable, you need to be able to add cheap, composable tools, such as views.
 Understanding doesn't arise simply from navigating, but from being able to navigate efficiently and effectively to the answers you need.
 This implies that you need to be able to easily and cheaply define your own plugins to mold the IDE to your needs.